-Because Form CT-1 X may be used to file either an adjusted railroad retirement tax return or a claim for refund or abatement, you must check one box in either line 1 or line 2.
-Do not check both boxes.
+Because Form CT-1 X may be used to file either an adjusted railroad retirement tax return or a claim for refund or abatement, you must check one box on either line 1 or line 2.
+Do not check

 1. Adjusted Railroad Retirement Tax Return